magpie-ea/magpie-v3-docs/docs/02_using_the_server_app/02_use.md

 ## Creating new experiments

-Click on the "New" button under "Manage Experiments" to set up a new data base for your experiment.
+Click on the "New" button under "Manage Experiments" to set up a new database for your experiment.
 The interface for creating a new experiment is very similar to editing an existing experiment.
 Importantly, you need to give some required information about a new experiment (name and author).
 If you want to use dynamic retrieval of experiment data ([documentation